 - In Season 9, Angel and Faith fight demons who can regenerate, so they use a flamethrower to burn their whole bodies into ash.

 - On one episode, Wes and Fred went after a demon nest with blowtorches, setting the whole thing ablaze.

 - Sometimes however vampires can put themselves out before being incinerated.

 - Averted when Wesley burns Lilah Morgan's employee contract which binds her to Wolfram & Hart for eternity.
 A duplicate contract immediately appears in the drawer.

 Lilah: Flames wouldn't be eternal if they actually consumed anything.

-- How Spike disposes of The Anointed One.
+- How Spike disposes of The Anointed One in "School Hard".

 - Not necessarily fire, but Sebaceans on Farscape go into horrendous unrecoverable comas if their body temperature gets too high (and at levels that would be on the high end of tolerable for most other races, too), making deserts, low fevers, and oversized bonfires potentially deadly.
 Given just how badass Aeryn is when not suffering heat delirium, it might count.